mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Configuring the internal ``MongoClient`` MUST match the parent ``MongoClient``, except ``minPoolSize`` is set to ``0`` and ``AutoEncryptionOpts`` is omitted.
-This includes copying the options and host information from the URI, and other non-URI configuration (monitoring callbacks, versioned API, etc.).
+This includes copying the options and host information from the URI, and other non-URI configuration (monitoring callbacks, stable API, etc.).

 Drivers MUST document that an additional ``MongoClient`` may be created, using the following as a template: